-You must file a 1994 return if your gross income was at least the amount shown in Table 1.
+You must file a return if your gross income for the year was at least the amount shown on the appropriate line in Table 1.
 Dependents should see Dependents, later.

 Deceased Persons

 You must file an income tax return for a decedent (a person who died) if: